casasglobal-org/casas-gis/casas_gis_old/PerlScripts/README.md

 ### `cliparse_TC.pl`

-`cliparse_TC.pl`: This Perl script is designed to transform a string containing attribute values from a DBF (dBase) file into a formula suitable for use in GRASS GIS (Geographic Resources Analysis Support System) clipping operations.
+`cliparse_TC.pl`: This Perl script transforms a string containing attribute values from a database file into a formula suitable for use in GRASS GIS (Geographic Resources Analysis Support System) clipping operations.

 Input:

 1. **Command-line Arguments:**

-   - `$HomeDir`: The home directory where the script should operate.
+   - `$HomeDir`: The CASAS home directory where the script should operate.
-   - `$fieldName`: The name of the attribute column in the DBF file.
+   - `$fieldName`: The name of the attribute column in the database file.
    - `$fieldType`: The type of the attribute column (either 'number' or 'string').
    - `$input`: The path to the input file containing the attribute values.
    - `$output`: The path to the output file where the formula will be written.